developerdave94/nx-mvie-install/instructions.md

 </br>

-## Pulling the MVI Edge Containers via IBM Container Registry
+## Installing the MVI Edge Application

+### Pull Container Image From IBM Container Registry
+  1. Login to the IBM Container